LLM4DV: Using Large Language Models for Hardware Test Stimuli Generation: LLM4DV Benchmarks

-The testbench has three major components: a stimulus generation agent (the prompted LLM), a design-under-test (DUT), and a coverage monitor.
-In each timestep, the stimulus generation agent provides a test stimulus and inputs it to the DUT.
-The coverage monitor inspects the DUT's inputs, outputs, and internal states; determines whether there are hits of bins; and updates the current coverage and returns it to the stimulus generation agent for generating the next stimulus.

-Our basic framework introduce a prompt generator and an LLM as the stimulus generation agent.
-In each generation cycle, the prompt generator generates a prompt based on a template (see \Cref{sec: prompt templates}) and the current coverage feedback from the coverage monitor.
-The LLM takes in the prompt and generates a natural language response, from which the test stimulus values are extracted by a stimulus extractor, and then pushed into a stimulus buffer.
+In this work, the proposed LLM4DV framework automates the DV process by exploiting LLMs for test stimuli generation, shown in the left of Figure~\ref{LLM4DV_extended}.
+This reduces human involvement in the hardware DV loop and effectively guides tests to increase coverage rates.
+In each generation cycle, the prompt generator produces a prompt based on a template ({\textcircled{\raisebox{-0.9pt}{7}}}) and the current coverage feedback from the coverage monitor.
+LLM4DV allows customization of prompts inside a dialogue, this means each \textbf{\textit{query message}} can receive different prompts, as managed by the query scheduler ({\textcircled{\raisebox{-0.9pt}{5}}}) shown in Figure \ref{LLM4DV_extended}.
+This is explained in Section~\ref{sec:prompt}.

-In every timestep when the stimulus generation agent is requested for a test stimulus, it takes out the oldest value in its stimulus buffer; if the buffer is empty, the agent starts a new generation cycle, in which the LLM takes in a new request and a list of new stimuli will added to the buffer.
+The LLM takes in the prompt and generates a natural language response, from which the test stimulus values are extracted and sent to the DV flow in the right of Figure~\ref{LLM4DV_extended}.
+The DV framework then produces current coverage which is considered as input for the LLM-based stimulus generation agent ({\textcircled{\raisebox{-0.9pt}{8}}}) shown in Figure~\ref{LLM4DV_extended}.
+The processes of test stimuli generation and hardware testbench simulation are executed in parallel asynchronously.
+A buffer is placed between the stimulus generation agent interfaces to balance the rate of the test stimuli generation and consumption.
+In every timestep when the stimulus generation agent is requested for a test stimulus, it takes out the oldest value in its buffer; if the buffer is empty, the agent takes in a new request and generates new stimuli.

-The pipeline, or a \textit{trial}, stops in two situations.
-First, if all cover points have been reached.
-Second, if the stimulus generation agent doesn't hit any bins within 25 responses or hit less than three bins within 40 responses, we suppose the agent is ``exhausted'' i.e. becoming ineffective or inefficient to cover any new bins, and the pipeline stops.
-See \Cref{alg:basic pipeline} in Appendix.